griddynamics/Behavior-Analytic-Starter-Kit/Chapter 4.md

   - **Job tracker** shows (TBW)
   - **Monitoring** is done by a popular tool Ganglia (TBW)
   - **Namenode HDFS** - TBW

+In the next chapter we will discuss the steps necessary to see the Recommendation Engine in junction with the Web Store in action!

 **Next Chapter:** [To see the Recommendations](To%20see%20Recommendations.md)